 There are many benefits to getting this visa for you and your family, but keep in mind that 140,000 EB visas are issued each year.
 This means that not all eligible people can get a visa, and the processing time is a bit long.

-In the following, our principal focus is on the US EB2 visa and discuss issues such as requirements of EB2 visa, the application process, costs, priority date, and so on.
+In the following, our principal focus is on the US EB2 visa and discusses issues such as the requirements of the EB2 visa, the application process, costs, priority dates, and so on.

 What are the requirements for an EB2 visa?

 |Advanced degree holders||Applicants for this category must have a bachelor’s or master’s degree and must have five years of work experience in their field.||Evidence, such as an official academic record confirming that you have a US high-level degree or an equivalent foreign qualification, or an official academic record proving that you have a US bachelor’s degree or an equivalent degree and letters from your previous or current employers determining that you have at least five years of work experience in the specialty.|

 |People with exceptional abilities||People applying for this category must have a special ability in science, art, or business.
 The level of ability of these people should be higher than ordinarily found in science, art, or business.
 You need to meet the requirements specified in the labor certificate as required.|

 You must meet at least three of the criteria listed below.